 ATTENDANCE IS MANDATORY.
 If, for whatever reasons, you are not able to attend a lecture, please notify the instructor as soon as possible as well as your project partners.
-To attend this course, you are required to sign a document stating that you are familiar with the Rules of Academic Integrity and promise to exercise the highest standards of academic honesty in this course.
+To attend this course, you are required to sign a document stating that you are familiar with the Rules of Academic Integrity and promise to exercise the highest standards of academic honesty.
 This document is at the end of the syllabus.

-Textbook
+Textbook:

-I require the use of the book "Practical Statistics for Astronomers", 2nd Edition, by J.V.
+There is no required book for this course as all materials and readings will be provided through the course website.
+I do recommend "Practical Statistics for Astronomers", 2nd Edition, by J.V.
 Wall and C.R.
 Jenkins.
-This book is available at the Tufts Bookstore, but you are more than welcome to find the cheapest available version.
+Excerpts from this book will be available on the course website.

-Course Website
+Course Website:

-http://cosmos.phy.tufts.edu/~danilo/AST5I/AST5I.html.
-You should check this site regularly, especially for the updated syllabus and schedule of the course, and other documents.
+http://cosmos.phy.tufts.edu/~kalina/AST16.html.You should check this site regularly, especially for the syllabus, schedule, assignments, and other documents.